ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Maximum 20 items per camp (includes lighting, tents, storage, camp furniture, and decor)

-- Placing a Camp or Storages in or around Mining Locations "Public or Hidden" will be removed without warning!
+- Placing a Camp or Storages in or around Mining Locations/Caves "Public or Hidden" will be removed without warning!

 # 2. Storage and Lighting Limits